ubdbra001/datavyu_export/README.md

 - Download repo and extract
 - Move files to be exported into the data_in directory
-- Change the path for project_dir to where these files are located
+- Change the path for project_dir to where the data_in and data_out directories are contained
 - Ensure that the fps is correctly set
 - Run the script in Datavyu